jonringer/normalize-attr-to-path-proposal/README.md

 ## Detailed Implementation

-There's three scenarios which in particular which should be addressed:
+There's four scenarios which in particular which should be addressed:
 - Attrs referencing a wrapper or specific version.
 E.g. `gobjection-introspection` points to a wrapper.nix
   - Instead, the default attr should point to `default.nix` and the `-unwrapped` variant should point to an `unwrapped.nix`
 - File locations should be consolidated in a way to reflect the package scope in which they are contained
   - E.g. `pkgs.expat` -> `pkgs/expat/default.nix`
   - E.g. `python.pkgs.pip` -> `python/pkgs/pip/default.nix`
+- Directory name should directly correspond with attr
+  - E.g. `gtk/3.x.nix` should be `gtk3/default.nix`
 - Passing overrides to `callPackage` should be discouraged, instead the specific attr should be referenced by the nix expression
   - E.g. Listing `ffmpeg` in the nix expression, but pass `ffmpeg = ffmpeg_7;` in the overrides, it should just be `ffmpeg_7`